Dougu-Asa/Dougu/documents/diary/refactor.md

 When working on Typing for react-native-navigation, I first had to create a custom type for each navigator.
 Then, each screen also contains a custom type that the navigator prop in the screen file imports.
 It makes `navigation.navigate()` a little more complex, but it is a good way to ensure all the paths are valid at compile-time.

 ## EsLint and Prettier
 As static checkers for code style and quality, I decided to add Eslint and Prettier.
 This is starting to get complex, so I will try to slow down adding more, but I felt that it was worth it after seeing the recommendations they give.
 It also works conveniently well with expo go and VS Code.
 I followed this [procedure](https://docs.expo.dev/guides/using-eslint/).
 Things work pretty well, and to run from the command line, you can also just do `npx expo lint` and `npx prettier --write .` to run eslint and prettier, respectively.

+# 7-18-24
+# Typescript
+I learned that composite screen props are necessary for nested navigators if you want to navigation.navigate to a screen only in the parent navigator not directly accessible from your current navigator.
+If you don't need to access the parent, don't use composite.

 These links seem important for linking native nfc scanner with my app:
 [Custom Native Code](https://docs.expo.dev/workflow/customizing/)